-The Department of Environment, Heritage and Local Government which has a coordinating role in relation to implementation of the Water Framework Directive, and through the Local Government Fund and Water Services Investment Programme plays a significant role in determining priority for investment in infrastructure and the availability of resources to local authorities.
+The Department of the Environment, Heritage and Local Government which has a coordinating role in relation to implementation of the Water Framework Directive, and through the Local Government Fund and Water Services Investment Program plays a significant role in determining priority for investment in infrastructure and the availability of resources to local authorities.

-Implementation of the plan will be overseen at national level by a National Advisory Committee chaired by the Department of Environment, Heritage and Local Government with representatives from the Department of Agriculture, Fisheries and Food, Department of Enterprise, Trade and Employment, the Environmental Protection Agency, the County and City Managers Association (representing local authorities), and other Government Departments as appropriate.
+Implementation of the plan will be overseen at national level by a National Advisory Committee chaired by the Department of the Environment, Heritage and Local Government with representatives from the Department of Agriculture, Fisheries and Food, Department of Enterprise, Trade and Employment, the Environmental Protection Agency, the City and County Managers Association (representing local authorities), and other Government Departments as appropriate.